 Delivery Mode: Individualized study online

 Precluded: EDPY 478 is a cross-listed course—a course available in two different disciplines—with PSYC 478.
 EDPY 478 cannot be taken for credit if credit has already been obtained for PSYC 478.

-EDPY 478 is available for challenge.
+EDPY 478 is not available for challenge.

 Educational Psychology 478: Autism Spectrum Disorder, is a three-credit, senior-level course that is designed to develop familiarity with a variety of topics related to Autism Spectrum Disorders (ASD).
 Issues related to etiology, diagnosis, characteristics of autism, and treatment models are presented.

 Autism is an early onset neurodevelopmental disorder.
 A person receives a diagnosis of ASD when they have a combination of atypical responses in categories relating to social interaction, communication, and restrictive and repetitive behaviours.
 Many people on the autism spectrum face significant challenges with daily living, relationship building and maintenance, emotion awareness and regulation, and both verbal and nonverbal communication.
 Many also have problems with motor coordination and fine motor control to produce speech or certain sequences of movements.
 Other areas of difficulty may include problems with sensory regulation, sleep, attention, and executive function abilities.

 The overall goal of this course is to provide you with an understanding of ASD and best practices in treatment.
 Given that the prevalence of ASD is 1 in 50 children (if it is broadly defined), professionals and para-professionals in a variety of fields will encounter children, youth, and adults with ASD.
 Having this foundational understanding of ASD will enhance your skills and build capacity for successful interactions and outcomes.

 - Unit 6 – Communication Skills

 - Unit 8 – Daily Living Skills

 - Unit 11 – Technology